Showing posts with label USA. Show all posts

 Aljazeera reported that the Pentagon confirmed on Monday the death of a US Navy pilot who burned himself in front of the Israeli Embassy in Washington to protest the war in Gaza.

 Pilot Aaron Bushnell (25 years old) died of the serious burns he sustained yesterday, Sunday.
-This incident comes amid mounting protests in the United States against the ongoing war in Gaza.
+This incident comes amid mounting protests in the United States against the ongoing war in Gaza, a war the ICJ and UN experts found it to be a genocide.

 The New York Times had previously quoted a US Air Force spokeswoman as saying that Bushnell set himself on fire outside the Israeli Embassy in Washington on Sunday afternoon in an "apparent act of protest against the war in Gaza."